-Shire of Mundaring offers some of the State's top trails experiences, including the Railway Reserves Heritage Trail, Munda Biddi Trail, Bibbulmun Track, Eagle's View Walk, Kep Track and Golden Pipeline Heritage Trail.
+Shire of Mundaring offers some of the State's top trails and wildflower experiences, including the Railway Reserves Heritage Trail, Munda Biddi Trail, Bibbulmun Track, Eagle's View Walk, Kep Track and Golden Pipeline Heritage Trail.

 The following are featured trails within the Shire of Mundaring: